ruslkan/memorial/README.md

     DB_CONNECTION=mysql
     DB_HOST=mysql
     DB_PORT=3306
-    DB_DATABASE=memorial_db // yourdatabase, create if not exist DB_USERNAME=test // user for database by default is root DB_PASSWORD= // password for database by default is : empty
+    DB_DATABASE=test_db // yourdatabase, create if not exist DB_USERNAME=test // user for database by default is root DB_PASSWORD=test // password for database by default is : empty
     ```

 5. Installing Composer Dependencies